tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ## L14: Mon 6/30/2025 Classes and Object Oriented Programming in Python

+This is the last week of class.
+There is no class on Wed or Thu, but I will have open office hours if you want to stop by for some help.
+Thu 7/3 is the last day to submit work for this class.
+Please try to complete all of the Zybook chapters (and write a reflection on the Mastery App) and complete all of the creative and lab problems on the Mastery App.

 Today we introduce classes and we go through the [Official Python Tutorial on Classes](https://docs.python.org/3/tutorial/classes.html#) and we'll look at the [OpenStax chapter on Classes](https://openstax.org/books/introduction-python-programming/pages/11-introduction)